Moe (pronounced “mo-eh”): Feelings of strong affection…mainly toward characters in anime, manga, and video games.

 Native Japanese words like “neko” use characters with soft curves and loops, such as:

 Foreign words like “paradise” (or “para”) use characters with straighter, sharper strokes, such as:

-But as you can see, the writing systems have been reversed for neko and para respectively, in the title!
+But as you can see, the writing systems have been reversed for Neko and para respectively, in the title!
 This is a highly cultural phenomenon; usually done by young adults as a form of cheeky rebellion over the powers that be.
-Such acts in other languages may be deemed disrespectful, but in Japanese it’s seen as harmless adolescent creativity.
+Such acts in other languages may be deemed disrespectful, but in Japanese, it’s seen as harmless adolescent creativity.

 Well done, devs!

 Nekopara Vol. 1, was released in two versions: an uncensored adult version that includes explicit sex and nudity, and a censored version where such explicit content is removed.
-Both versions released in December, 2014.
+Both versions were released in December 2014.
 Although Steam offers the latter version by default, there’s an adult-version patch available for players at least 18 years of age.
 A new “fan disc” called Nekopara Vol. 0 is also available on Steam.
 This one is censored, and there are no current plans to add adult content.
-A third installment, Nekopara Vol. 2 is due in December, 2015.
+A third installment, Nekopara Vol. 2 is due in December 2015.